 Step 3.
 Accessing Sublime Text.

-To launch sublime text editor 3.0 using terminal run the following command on terminal:
+Once successfully installed, launch sublime text editor 3.0 using terminal run the following command on terminal:

 Congratulations!
 You have successfully installed Sublime Text.
 Thanks for using this tutorial for installing Sublime Text 3 on CentOS 8 system.
 For additional help or useful information, we recommend you to check the official Sublime Text website.